fodisi/smart-contract-best-practices/docs/software_engineering.md

 }
 ```

-This approach relies on using the [fallback function](https://solidity.readthedocs.io/en/latest/contracts.html#fallback-function) (in `Relay` contract) to forward the calls to a target contract (`LogicContract`) using [delegatecall](https://solidity.readthedocs.io/en/latest/introduction-to-smart-contracts.html#delegatecall-callcode-and-libraries).
-Note that `delegatecall` is a special function in Solidity that executes the logic of the called address (`LogicContract`) in the context of the calling contract (`ProxyContract`), so *"storage, current address and balance still refer to the calling contract , only the code is taken from the called address"*.

 This simple version of the pattern cannot return values from `LogicContract`'s functions, only forward them, which limits its applicability.
 More complex implementations attempt to solve this with in-line assembly code and a registry of return sizes.
 They are commonly referred to as [Proxy Patterns](https://blog.openzeppelin.com/proxy-patterns/), but are also known as [Router](https://github.com/PeterBorah/ether-router), [Dispatcher](https://gist.github.com/Arachnid/4ca9da48d51e23e5cfe0f0e14dd6318f) and Relay.
-Each implementation variant introduces a different complexity, risks and limitations.
+Each implementation variant introduces a different set of complexity, risks and limitations.

 You must be extremely careful with how you store data with this method.
 If your new contract has a different storage layout than the first, your data may end up corrupted.
-When using more complex implementations of `delegatecall`, you should carefully review, consider and understand (adapted and extended from [Proxy pattern recommendations section](https://blog.trailofbits.com/2018/09/05/contract-upgrade-anti-patterns/):
+When using more complex implementations of `delegatecall`, you should carefully consider and understand\*:

 - How the EVM handles the [layout of state variables in storage](https://solidity.readthedocs.io/en/latest/miscellaneous.html#layout-of-state-variables-in-storage), including packing multiple variables into a single storage slot if possible
 - How and why [the order of inheritance](https://github.com/OpenZeppelin/openzeppelin-sdk/issues/37) impacts the storage layout